Travel guide

 eSIM London: The Practical Guide to Having Data on Your Getaway

-If you're going on a trip to London and don't want to land without data, an eSIM for London is the cleanest way to have internet as soon as you land: you install it before leaving home and it activates when connecting to British networks.
-In this guide, we'll get straight to the point: how many GB you need for a short trip, what the coverage is like on the Tube and at airports, and why Brexit changed the roaming rules.
+If you're going on a trip to London and don't want to land without data, an eSIM for London is the cleanest way to have internet as soon as you land: you install it before leaving home and it activates when you connect to British networks.
+This guide gets straight to the point: how many GB you need for a short trip, what coverage is like on the subway and at airports, and why Brexit changed the roaming rules.

 Do I need an eSIM for London?

-Yes, unless you're happy to rely on Wi-Fi in cafes and museums.
-An eSIM gives you your own data in London from the moment you land, with no queues to buy a physical SIM or bill surprises when you get back, and it works as soon as your phone connects to the British network.
+Yes, unless you're content with café and museum Wi-Fi.
+An eSIM gives you your own data in London from the moment you land, with no queues to buy a physical SIM or bill surprises when you return, and it works as soon as your phone connects to the British network.

-In London, your phone is your constant co-pilot: you check Citymapper or Google Maps for the Tube, pay for transport, look for that recommended pub, or order a taxi.
-All of that eats data, and without a connection, you'll be stranded in the middle of Oxford Street.
-Public Wi-Fi exists, but it's patchy and requires registration.
+In London, your mobile is your constant co-pilot: you consult Citymapper or Google Maps for the subway, pay for transport, look for a recommended pub, or order a taxi.
+All of that consumes data, and without a connection, you're stranded in the middle of Oxford Street.
+Public Wi-Fi exists, but it's irregular and requires registration.
 And if you're traveling from Spain, you no longer have the automatic European roaming that works in France or Italy.
-That's why it's most convenient to have your data sorted beforehand: you turn on your phone, activate the eSIM, and leave the terminal connected with the eSIM for the UK ready before you even fly.
+That's why the most convenient option is to have your data sorted out in advance: you turn on your phone, activate the eSIM, and leave the terminal connected with data already ready before flying.

 eSIM Londres: la guía práctica para tener datos en tu escapada